-North Dakotas history is rich with stories from the Lewis and Clark Expedition.
-The expedition came through North Dakota in 1804-1805.
-In fact, this is where they met and built friendships with such important figures as Sacagawea, Toussaint Charbonneau, and Sheheke-Shote.
+North Dakota's history is rich with stories from the Lewis and Clark Expedition, also known as the Corps of Discovery.
+The expedition came through North Dakota twice between 1804 and 1806.
+In fact, this is where they met and built friendships with such important figures as Sacagawea, Toussaint Charbonneau and Sheheke-Shote.
 Visitors retracing Lewis and Clark’s footsteps can experience the same landscape and cultures the Corps of Discovery encountered in a number of different ways.

 The North Dakota Lewis & Clark Interpretive Center, near Washburn, stands at the crossroads of culture and commerce on the Northern Plains.
 When Lewis and Clark arrived at the Mandan and Hidatsa villages in 1804, they simply became the most famous of many people who visited in search of knowledge and trade.
 Today’s visitors will experience state-of-the-art exhibits, hundreds of period artifacts, and friendly interpreters that tell the story of the Lewis and Clark Expedition like never before.

 Just over a mile west of the Interpretive Center is Fort Mandan, a fully furnished, full-size replica of the fort in which the Lewis and Clark Expedition overwintered in 1804-1805.
 Their stay here was characterized by the hospitality of the Mandan and Hidatsa peoples.
 In fact, this is where they met and built friendships with such important figures as Sacagawea, Toussaint Charbonneau and Sheheke-Shote.
 Today visitors can tour the Fort and learn what life was like for the members of the Expedition.